-Kingston, Tennessee, with a population of 14,572, is located in Roane County, TN., 18.3 miles from Oak Ridge, TN and 34.2 miles from Knoxville, TN.
+Kingston, Tennessee, population 14,572, is located in Roane County, TN., 18.3 miles from Oak Ridge, TN and 34.2 miles from Knoxville, TN.
 Kingston is the county seat of Roane County.

 Kingston has a rich river heritage as evidenced by the graves of several riverboat captains buried in the Old Bethel Presbyterian Cemetery.

-The closest airport to Harriman is McGhee Tyson Airport (TYS).
+The closest airport is McGhee Tyson Airport (TYS).

 Oak Ridge National Laboratory - ORNL is a multiprogram science and technology laboratory managed for the U.S. Department of Energy by UT-Battelle, LLC.
 Scientists and engineers at ORNL conduct basic and applied research and development to create scientific knowledge and technological solutions that strengthen the nation's leadership in key areas of science; increase the availability of clean, abundant energy; restore and protect the environment; and contribute to national security.